MPorret/vinted-front/README.md

 ## SignUp

 Create a new user.
-Show a message error if :
+Show an error message if :

 - a field is empty
 - the email address is already used